gokiburikin/gkbrkn_noita/README.md

 - **Matra Magic**: Rapid-fire enemy seeking lasers.
 - **Noitius**: A powerful volley of basic spells in a pleasing formation.
 - **Pocket Black Hole**: A black hole that goes wherever you do.
+- **Soulshot**: Summon a guardian to deal with enemies that close the distance.
+- **Spark Swarm**: Let loose a swarm of angry electric flies.
 - **Spirit Familiar**: Summon a powerful explosive familiar that seeks out your enemies and latches onto them.
 - **Tabula Rasa**: A powerful wand with no natural mana recharge speed.
 Make your wildest dreams come true.
 - **Telefragger**: A triggered triple cast teleport casted damage buffed teleport projectile.
 Shoot it near enemies to telefrag them.
+- **Trash Bazooka**: shoot a bunch of weak spells with high spread.
+- **Wavecast Whip**: A wavy, destructive stream of projectiles.
 - **Wormhole**: A two-way teleport with a short delay between them.
 Useful for peeking around corners, getting into otherwise blocked spaces checking through thin walls, or temporarily escaping a dangerous situation.

 ## Random Start